 Reabold Hill Boardwalk

 Spectacular views can be seen from the Reabold Hill Boardwalk, the highest natural point on the Swan Coastal Plain in the metropolitan area.
 The raised boardwalk is designed for disabled access and interpretive signage is featured along the way to the summit where visitors can rest on the seats with shelter.

 The Camel Lake Heritage Trail explores the early use of Bold Park by the Nyoongar people and European settlement as a limestone quarry, camel quarantine station and treasured bushland area.
 In 1875, after his historic trek from Port Augusta to Perth, Ernest Giles rested his camels by a lake on the Limekilns Estate, now known as Camel Lake.
 During the 1890’s it became a temporary quarantine station for camels imported for transportation to, and from the goldfields.

 Interpretive signage placed along the trail informs visitors of the area's history, flora, fauna and fungi.
-The Camel Lake Heritage Trail brochure provides further information, available for download from the brochures section or from the Western Australian Ecology Centre.
+The Camel Lake Heritage Trail brochure provides further information and is available for download from the brochures section or as a hard copy from the Western Australian Ecology Centre.

 No commercial tours operate in Bold Park.
 Guided walks on request are available for educational, community and corporate groups for a fee.
 Contact the Customer Service Officer for further information on walks tailored to a specific topic or interest.

 - Last Updated: 06 June 2014